KordingLab/KordingLab.github.io/README.md

 ### Add news

 All news presented in the front page by editing `_data/news.yml`.
-There are some symbol that cannot be used directly e.g. `:`, be careful!
+There are some symbols that cannot be used directly e.g. `:`, be careful!

 ### Publish an update